 The remuneration strategy is an integral part of the personnel strategy. pbb's business model requires highly qualified employees with expert knowledge.
-The key objective of pbb Group's strategy therefore is to attract, retain and develop employees for the long term.
-This includes both the recruitment of junior staff and experts.
-Capable and dedicated employees are key to increasing income by generating profitable new business in line with the strict risk policy.
+The key objective of pbb Group's strategy therefore is the successful recruitment of junior staff and experts and their long-term retention.
+With flexible and modern working conditions, a wide range of training opportunities and development prospects, opportunities are created to find individual solutions together with pbb Group's customers in a dynamic working environment and to think and act in an entrepreneurial and customer-oriented manner.
 Besides the Group's differentiated personnel planning, restructuring strategy and the diversified internal and external qualification programme, implementation of the Group's personnel strategy is based on variable remuneration, featuring incentives for individual performance, and promoting cooperation between business divisions, departments and teams.
 With the variable remuneration components, employees have the chance to participate directly in the success of pbb Group.

 Implementation of regulatory requirements regarding remuneration systems of banks is another element in the remuneration strategy.
 The aim of pbb's remuneration system is to reflect the basic principle of appropriateness regarding the amount and structure of individual remuneration components.
 Another goal is to avoid incentives for taking disproportionately high risks.
-Going forward, total remuneration amounts, and individual remuneration elements will be subject to regular revision in order to establish an appropriate relationship of remuneration to function and performance, as well as to pbb Group's overall performance, pbb Group is advised regularly by an independent, external remuneration expert (hkp Germany), especially for the purpose of examining whether remuneration is in line with common practice compared with other companies, an external legal advisor for the company pension scheme (Mercer Germany), and an external legal advisor for labour law and regulatory legal issues (Gleiss Lutz).
-In 2022, the aforementioned advisors were appointed particularly in the context of the Supervisory Board's review of the appropriateness of the remuneration system.
+Going forward, total remuneration amounts, and individual remuneration elements will be subject to regular revision in order to establish an appropriate relationship of remuneration to function and performance, as well as to pbb Group's overall performance. pbb Group is advised regularly by an independent, external remuneration expert (hkp Germany), especially for the purpose of examining whether remuneration is in line with common practice compared with other companies, an external legal advisor for the company pension scheme (Mercer Germany), and an external legal advisor for labour law and regulatory legal issues (Gleiss Lutz).